vijay-kalvakolu/Terraform/README.md

 To create a new dev workspace : **terrafrom workspace new dev** To create a new stage workspace : **terrafrom workspace new stage** To create a new prod workspace : **terrafrom workspace new prod**

+**Terragrunt**:
+ Terragrunt is a wrapper around Terraform that solves manging large infra

+**Reducing duplication** Instead of repeating backend configs, provider blocks, and common variables in every Terraform module, you can define them once in a terragrunt.hcl file.
+**Managing remote state** It automatically configures and manages Terraform’s remote backend (like S3 + DynamoDB for AWS, or GCS for GCP).
+**Managing dependencies**  It lets you define module dependencies (for example, your network must be deployed before your database).
+Terragrunt can run them in order.
+**Handling multiple environments**  You can easily structure your repo like: